-- Licensed Practical Nurse (LPN) or Licensed Vocation Nurse (LVN): This program is the shortest program with only one year of training in a hospital, technical school or community college.
-Students can then take the licensing exam to become a LPN or LVN.
+- Licensed Practice Nurse (LPN) and Licensed Vocational Nurse (LVN) Program: This is the shortest route to becoming a nurse, requiring as little as one year of training in a hospital, technical school, or community college.
+Students must then pass the NCLEX-PN to become a LPN/LVN.

 Q: What type of job or career can I have after completing a nursing program?